-The multifaceted supermodel married longtime love Joshua Kushner on Oct.
-18 in a ceremony that could've been mistaken for an elopement, so cloaked in secrecy it was, if not for the breathtaking custom Dior dress the 26-year-old bride showed off on her Instagram and the fact that 80 members of their inner circle were invited to the intimate affair in upstate New York.
+The multifaceted supermodel married longtime love Joshua Kushner one year ago today in a ceremony that could've been mistaken for an elopement, so cloaked in secrecy it was, if not for the breathtaking custom Dior dress the bride showed off on her Instagram and the fact that 80 members of their inner circle were invited to the intimate affair, which included a traditional Jewish ceremony, in upstate New York.

 Shortly before announcing their engagement they vacationed in Italy, including a stop in Sicily to hang out on Diane Von Furstenberg and her billionaire husband Barry Diller's yacht Eos, which was docked off the coast.